open-webui/docs/docs/features/rag.md

 ## Document Parsing

 A variety of parsers extract content from local and remote documents.
-For more, see the [`get_loader`](https://github.com/open-webui/open-webui/blob/2fa94956f4e500bf5c42263124c758d8613ee05e/backend/apps/rag/main.py#L328) function.
+For more, see the [`Loader`](https://github.com/open-webui/open-webui/blob/29a271959556743e6deb4d55a5a982983335d7ab/backend/open_webui/apps/retrieval/loaders/main.py#L116) class.